Frequently Asked Questions

 If you change your mind in the first 30 days of joining Precompose, you will receive a 100% refund.
 If you would like to cancel your plan after that, you will receive a 90% refund of the money you’ve paid into Precompose.
 The remaining 10% is kept by Recompose for our operating costs.

 Yes, our staff can help you sign up via phone or by mail.
-You can call (206) 800-8733 or email us at [email protected] to schedule time to sign up via phone or to request a mail-in sign up packet.
+You can call (206) 800-8733 or email us at precompose@recompose.life to schedule time to sign up via phone or request a mailed Precompose packet.

 Within Washington State: At the time of your death, your loved ones can call us at (206) 800-8733 and we will arrange to take your body into our care.